sallar/electron-ipc-logger/README.md

 ## How does internally works?

-A.K.A.
-Helping myself to remember the underlying architecture (or explaining the insides to collaborators).
+a.k.a. helping [myself](https://github.com/danikaze) remembering the underlying architecture (or explaining the insides to collaborators).

 First thing required is to call `installIpcLogger()` from the **main** process.

 This will create a UI browser window for the IpcLogger to display the data.
-Yes, this is always done whether shown or not.
+Yes, this is always done whether the UI window is shown or not.
 This is a package for debugging IPC messages so, don't forget to disable it on production (by not calling `installIpcLogger` or by passing the `disabled: true` option).

 Once a reference to the window is available, all the relevant IPC methods in `ipcMain` will be _hijacked_, allowing the capture of incoming and outcoming messages, but this alone will not be able capture messages sent when _replying_ incoming events (as it's not done through the `ipcMain` object, but using the `WebContents` of the sender directly).